mehulagg/gitlab/doc/architecture/blueprints/container_registry_deployment/index.md

 #### Self-Managed Instances

 By default, for self-managed instances, the registry will have a separate logical database in the same PostgreSQL instance/cluster as the GitLab database.
-However, it will be possible to configure a separate instance/cluster if needed.
+However, it will be possible to configure the registry to use a separate instance/cluster if needed.

 #### PostgreSQL 12